mj2905/CompGraph/hw2-MarcJollèsFabriceGuibertJonathanScanzi/readme.txt

 1 Perspective Projection

 For this part, we had to take the perspective projection matrix and implement it in the PerspectiveProjection function.
 We had to be careful about the angle, which is given in degrees and must be converted to radians.
 In addition, we had to put the matrix in a column-major order, following OpenGL specifications.
-Considering our system as symetrical (ie: top = -bottom and right = -left) we also applied some simplifications to aforementioned matrix to save CPU time.
+Considering our system as symetrical (ie: top = -bottom and right = -left) we also applied some simplifications to aforementioned matrix to save computations.

 2 Trackball